Darshith001/Text-Summarizer/README.md

 An intelligent text summarization tool that automatically extracts, processes, and condenses web content into concise, readable summaries using advanced AI technology.

 This project creates an automated pipeline that:
-1.Scrapes any website URL using Beautiful Soup 2.Extracts clean, relevant text content from HTML 3.Processes the content through OpenAI's GPT models 4.Generates intelligent, context-aware summaries 5.Outputs formatted results in Markdown for easy reading
+Scrapes any website URL using Beautiful Soup,Extracts clean, relevant text content from HTML,Processes the content through OpenAI's GPT models,Generates intelligent, context-aware summaries and Outputs formatted results in Markdown for easy reading.

 🛠️ Tech Stack
 PythonCore,